Qovery/documentation/website/guides/tutorial/how-to-build-a-cloud-version-of-your-open-source-software-part-3.md

 We use `Tailwind` for styling, so the command above bootstraps a `Next.js` app with TailwindCSS already set up.

-After the scaffolding is created, create a new remote Git repository on Github or Gitlab with the application code.
+After the scaffolding is created, create a new remote Git repository on Github, Gitlab or Bitbucket with the application code.

 For building and deploying the app on Qovery, we’ll use Docker - to dockerize the application please add a `Dockerfile` with the following content: